cohen-seth/gmao-utils/README.md

 # Setting up your environment
 Step 1: git clone https://github.com/cohen-seth/gmao-utils.git

-Step 2: Next, you must change the variable 'gmao_utils_dir' in the config_gmao_utils.sh file.
+Step 2: Next, you must change the variable 'gmao_utils_dir' in the config_gmao_utils.zsh or config_gmao_utils.csh file depending on what you use.
 Change it to the path where you have cloned gmao-utils.

 Then, inspect and verify LoadJedi.sh.
 You should NOT need to edit this file.
 It should point to a current build of the JEDI IODA CONVERTERS.